What To Do if You Can’t Pay Your Utility Bills

 Key Points

-• If meeting your electricity bills has proven difficult, you can reach out to your energy provider for different payment options, take advantage of bill assistance programs, or find ways to lower your energy usage.
+• If paying your electricity bills has proven difficult, you can contact your energy provider for different payment options, take advantage of bill assistance programs, or find ways to lower your energy usage.

 Contact your energy provider